fogine/medusa-v2-vue/packages/core/README.md

 app.use(client).mount('#app');
 ```

-The hooks exposed by `medusa-vue` fall into two main categories: queries and mutations.
+The hooks exposed by `medusa-v2-vue` fall into two main categories: queries and mutations.

 ### Queries